 The Academic Research Division is involved in the co-ordination of academic research and publications.

 The department is involved in the design of study protocol.
-With emerging trends in orthopaedics, it ensures that the studies conducted at the institute deal with the questions faced today with the present standard of care in Orthopaedics.
+With emerging trends in orthopaedic, it ensures that the studies conducted at the institute deal with the questions faced today with the present standard of care in Orthopaedic.
 All study protocols are designed based on the latest review of literature.

 The research data is collected according to these various protocols and patients, both on out-patient department (OPD) as well as in-patient department (IPD) basis are asked to provide the information related to their clinical condition.

-The relevant clinical history, surgical details, various orthopaedics scores are also obtained from the patients’ medical records, the operation theatre notes, discharge summaries, their surgeons, residents, etc.
+The relevant clinical history, surgical details, various orthopaedic scores are also obtained from the patients’ medical records, the operation theatre notes, discharge summaries, their surgeons, residents, etc.

 The quality of life questionnaires are administered to each operated patient at specific intervals during their hospital stay and subsequently during follow-up visits in the OPDs.
 The real time data including the visual analogue scale (VAS), ambulatory status, orthopaedic scores and quality of life questionnaires are of utmost importance in achieving a clean and valid data and thus addressing the research question.

-The research data coordinators are placed at different OPD cubicles such as trauma, spine, paediatrics, cold, and arthroplasty.
+The research data coordinators are placed at different OPD cubicles such as trauma, spine, paediatric, cold, and arthroplasty.
 Data is collected from all the patients including those for follow-up after surgeries.